 Before you put your food back in, inspect each item for tears and other signs of packaging damage.
 That’s one common sign of infestation for the pantry pests that can break through packaging.

-Don’t Leave Open Food in Your Pantries
+Don’t Leave Open Food In Your Pantries

 You’re always very cautious about which foods go in the pantry, but perhaps your spouse or kids aren’t.
 They leave open containers without clips, which is just inviting bugs to come in and invade your kitchen.